sibartlett/RavenBurgerCo/readme.md

 ### 4. Drive Thru

 The user can choose an origin and destination for a car journey.
 They will then be shown the best route for their journey, and restaurants that are no more than 5 km from the route.
 If the user clicks a restaurant, they will be shown a new route which stops by the drive thru restaurant.

+## License

+RavenBurgerCo is licensed under the terms of the GNU General Public License Version 3 as published by the Free Software Foundation.